10 Best Easy Hikes in Sedona [2025]

 Difficulty: Easy

-Coffeepot Rock is one of the quintessential views and natural wonders in Sedona.
+Coffeepot Rock is a quintessential hike in Sedona.
 And taking the Teacup Trail will take you to the base of this large rock shaped just like a coffee pot!

 The Teacup trailhead shares a parking lot with the Sugarloaf trail, so get here early to secure a parking spot.